CypherpunkArmory/UserLAnd/README.md

 This app is fully open source.
 You can find our code and file issues [here](https://github.com/CypherpunkArmory/UserLAnd/).

-The assets that UserLAnd depends on and the scripts that build them are contained in other repositores.
-For example, the common assets that are used for all distros and application are found at https://github.com/CypherpunkArmory/UserLAnd-Assets-Support .
-For any specific distro or application, they are found at `https://github.com/CypherpunkArmory/UserLAnd-Assets-DISTRO_OR_APP_NAME` ( ie https://github.com/CypherpunkArmory/UserLAnd-Assets-Debian )
+The assets that UserLAnd depends on and the scripts that build them are contained in other repositories.

+The common assets that are used for all distros and application are found at [CypherpunkArmory/UserLAnd-Assets-Support](https://github.com/CypherpunkArmory/UserLAnd-Assets-Support).

+Distribution or application specific assets are found under CypherpunkArmory/UserLAnd-Assets-(__Distribution/App__).
+For example, our Debian specific assets can be found at [CypherpunkArmory/UserLAnd-Assets-Debian](https://github.com/CypherpunkArmory/UserLAnd-Assets-Debian)